annebelleo/DBL-HTI-group-33/README.md

 # Eye Movement Visualization Tool
+# DBL HTI Group 33

 Welcome to our visualization tool!
 If you want the run the Flask server locally, follow the next steps.
-1. Download the FULL GitHub repository using the green "clone or download" button.
+1. Extract the zip file.
+2. Install the python libraries Flask, bokeh, matplotlib, pandas, networkx, sympy, networkx
-2. If you have already installed pip and Flask, open the command prompt/terminal on your computer and navigate to the folder where the tool is located (it should have the same name as this repository.)
+3. open the command prompt/terminal on your computer and navigate to the folder where the tool is located (it should have the same name as this repository.)
 Then, run Server.py using `python Server.py` or other Python execution method.
-3. Open the webpage on http://127.0.0.1:5000/ in your preferred browser.
+4. Open the webpage on http://127.0.0.1:5000/ in your preferred browser.

-## File structure:
-**root:**
-`Server.py`: This is the main python file.
-It links the HTML files in templates to the python files.
-`README.md`: File you are looking at now, containing information about the entire repository.
-files with "bokeh": The visualization methods that utilize the Bokeh library, making them interactive.
-Also applies for Transition_graph.py.
-`HelperFunctions.py`: allows the visualization methods to use functions that make the production of the visualization more efficient.

-**Templates:** Here are the HTML pages stored that can be used by the flask server.
-`home.html`: Homepage of the website.
-`help.html`: Page containing usage instructions for the web interface of the tool.

-**Static:** this is where the CSS & images are stored that can be used by the server.
-`stimuli`: all the subway maps provided by the course
-`all_fixation_data_cleaned_up.csv`: main dataset that contains data pertaining the eye movement on the stimuli.
-This was provided by the course.
-`cars.csv`: test data file to ensure the code properly runs
-`main.css`: styling sheet for the web design

-**Code snippets visualization tools:** tools that are still in progress.
+5. for help on the tool itself go to the help page.

+**Root Folder**
+This contains
+`server.py` This is the main server file that will start the website `/static` This folder contains the images that the website needs `/static/TEMP` This folder contains the temp files from uploaded users.
+`/templates` This folder holds the html files for the websirve.
+`*.py` the root folder contains a lot op python files that are used by server.py for the creation of the visualization.